satoshikumano/react-native-redux-counter/README.md

 We'll introduce it in the real project, but not necessary to do it in redux learning sample as the concepts might be orthogonal.

+### Using different middleware, Chaining middleware

+In this sample, I only use redux-thunk.

+There's some other examples in [Redux API Reference](https://redux.js.org/docs/api/applyMiddleware.html)